Mikaël Silvestre

-Mikaël Samy Silvestre (born 9 August 1977) is a French former professional footballer who played as a defender, now working as a director of football for CFR Cluj.
+Mikaël Samy Silvestre (born 9 August 1977) is a French former professional footballer who played as a defender.
 He is best known for a nine-year spell at Manchester United, with whom he won multiple Premier League titles, the FA Cup, the Football League Cup, two FA Community Shields, the Intercontinental Cup and the UEFA Champions League.

 Silvestre began his career at Rennes in 1996, before moving to Italian club Inter Milan in 1998.
 He joined Manchester United in 1999, where he won multiple Premier League titles and the UEFA Champions League in his final season at the club in 2008.
 He then joined Arsenal, followed by a move to German side Werder Bremen two years later.
 After a further two years in Germany, he moved to the United States to play for Portland Timbers in Major League Soccer, before signing for Indian Super League side Chennaiyin in 2014, where he retired at the end of the season.

 Silvestre has also played for the France national team, earning 40 caps between 2001 and 2006.
 He was part of the France team that won the FIFA Confederations Cup in 2001 and 2003.
 Silvestre also represented his country at UEFA Euro 2004, as well as two FIFA World Cups in 2002 and 2006, winning a runners-up medal at the latter.